gravitational/teleport/docs/admin-guide.md

 6fc5545ab78c2ea978caabef9dbd08a5     Signup     17 May 16 04:24 UTC
 ```

-In this exampe, wthe first token with "never" expiry date is a static token configured via
+In this exampe, the first token with "never" expiry date is a static token configured via
 a config file.
 It cannot be revoked.

 The 2nd token with "Node" role was generated to invite a new node to this cluster.
 And the